follow-prince/follow-prince/README.md

 ## My favorite tools and technologies ⚙️

-> Tools and technologies that I have worked with and am interested in
+> Tools and technologies I'm interested in

 <table>
   <tr>